a03993/share-money-app/README.md

 - **No Login Required**: Users can add expenses and participants without the hassle of creating an account.
 - **Bill Splitting**: Automatically calculates the amounts to be paid between participants.
-- **Link Sharing**: In the future, users will be able to create unique links to share with others, enabling collaborative expense tracking without affecting other shared links.
+- **Link Sharing**: Users can create unique links to share with others, enabling collaborative expense tracking without affecting other shared links.
+- **Persistent Storage**: Data is stored using MongoDB Atlas, ensuring users can access their expense records across sessions.

 ## Tech Stack

 - **Frontend**: React.js with Material-UI (MUI) components for a sleek and responsive design.
-- **Backend**: Currently not implemented but planned for future development.
+- **Backend**: Node.js with Express.js, connected to MongoDB Atlas for data persistence.
+- **Database**: MongoDB Atlas, a cloud-hosted database service.
+- **Deployment**:
-- **Deployment**: Hosted on Netlify.
+  - **Frontend**: Hosted on Netlify.
+  - **Backend**: Hosted on Render.

 ## Deployment